What is Rent-To-Own and How Does It Work?

 At times, finding a rent-to-own property can be like searching for a needle in a haystack.
 But don't give up hope.
 Keep your eyes and ears open because you never know when a rent-to-own opportunity might just fall into your lap.
 Happy house hunting, my friends!

 If you’re fed up with the rental grind and looking for your perfect home sweet home, look no further than Centex Homes.
-We've got a range of fantastically affordable new construction options that'll tick all the boxes on your wish list.
+We've got a range of fantastically affordable new home options that'll tick all the boxes on your wish list.
 If you don't want to settle for rent-to-own, explore one of Centex’s affordable new home communities today to discover stunning designs with flexible floor plans that enable you to hunt for a new home with confidence.

 For more design inspiration, first-time homeowner articles, and the scoop on local hotspots, browse the Centex blog and get inspired.